Synopsis: Continuous cross-court digging is a high-intensity drill which builds mental toughness while working on individual digging and fitness.

 - Depending on the skill level of your team you could only count digs to Target 1 (a 3-pass), or you can accept digs to Target 2 off the net near the 3 meter (a 2-pass).

-- To work on keeping digs on their side of the net, a -1 can be applied to the count if there’s an overpass (but don’t go negative).
+- To work on keeping digs on their side of the net, you can give a -1 if there’s an overpass.
+Don’t go negative, however.

 - To get players focused on digging with proper technique and being prepared, you can do a -1 for single-arm digs.